Configuration

 Adding more products, plans and discounts

-Simply add more plans, prices and discounts to the arrays.
-The UI should be able to handle it in most traditional cases.
-If you have a more complex billing schema, you may need to adjust the UI accordingly.
+Simply add more plans, variants, and discounts to the config.
+The UI should handle most traditional cases; if you have a more complex billing setup, you may need to adjust the UI accordingly.

 Last updated on